We engage youth in team-based service experiences that build life and work skills while inspiring a lifetime ethic of service.

 Youth Volunteer Corps (YVC) began in 1987 as a summer service program for Kansas City youth.
 Today, YVC is a network of affiliated organizations across the U.S. and Canada running that same program by engaging youth ages 11-18 in team-based, structured, diverse, flexible service-learning opportunities.

-YVC Affiliates include United Ways, YMCAs, Boys & Girls Clubs, volunteer centers, parks and recreation departments and other youth-serving organizations.
+YVC affiliates are hosted by a credible nonprofit organization, hosted by YVC Headquarters directly, or are independent YVC programs.
+Affiliates include United Ways, YMCAs, Boys & Girls Clubs, volunteer centers, parks and recreation departments, and other youth-serving organizations.
 Each YVC program looks a little different depending on the host organization and the local community, but they all implement the same program model and receive ongoing support and resources from YVC Headquarters.

 Our Four Fundamental Goals

-1. To engage youth in service projects that are challenging, rewarding and educational.
+1. Engage youth in service projects that are challenging, rewarding and educational.

-2. To serve the unmet needs of the community and its residents.
+2. Serve the needs of the community and its residents.

-3. To promote among youth a greater understanding and appreciation for the diversity of their community.
+3. Cultivate a greater understanding and appreciation for diversity.

-4. To promote a lifetime ethic of service among youth.
+4. Promote a lifetime ethic of service in youth.

 It’s All About Quality

-Studies tracking youth who volunteer have found that they can develop negative attitudes about service if they don’t feel that their efforts make a difference.
-That is why Youth Volunteer Corps has utilized the same model for 30 years—team-based, diverse, structured, flexible service-learning opportunities for youth.
+Studies of youth who volunteer have found they can develop negative attitudes about service if they don’t feel that their efforts make a difference.
+That is why Youth Volunteer Corps has utilized the same model for more than 30 years.

 Since 1987, Youth Volunteer Corps has witnessed more than 300,000 youth whose lives have been transformed by this model of service, including Matt: